-On this website you will find dozens of useful articles to help you manage stress and ultimately eliminate most of the bad kind, from your life for good.
+On this website you will find dozens of useful articles to help you manage stress, and ultimately eliminate most of the bad kind from your life for good.
 This article is focused on how to do meditation type exercises that involve visualization, conscious breathing, and progressive relaxation.
-We suggest these mind power techniques because they are quick, easy and give and will give you immediate stress relief.
+We suggest these mind power techniques because they are quick, easy, and will give you immediate stress relief.
 Best of all they are FREE!

 Visualization is arguably the quickest, most effective way to change your internal state.
 AND it is free!

-If you don’t believe me, just think back to a time in your life when you were really happy—maybe in love.
-Let go of the story, just get back into the feeling of that moment glorious – see what you saw, hear what you heard and feel what you felt.
+If you don’t believe me, just think back to a time in your life when you were really happy—maybe when you were in love.
+Let go of the story, just get back into the feeling of that glorious moment – see what you saw, hear what you heard, and feel what you felt.
 Take a few seconds to immerse yourself in the experience.

 It immediately changes your internal state doesn’t it?